winnie1994/spark/docs/docs/packed-splats.md

 To generate a large number of splats we can use the `dyno` shader graph system, which allows you to create a computation graph mapping `{ index: DynoVal<"int"> }` to `{ gsplat: DynoVal<Gsplat> }` via Javascript code, then have that synthesize GLSL code, which is finally compiled and executed in parallel on the GPU.

-This building block is used by `ForgeRenderer` to traverse each visible `SplatMesh`/`SplatGenerator` and have it "generate" its splats into the global `PackedSplats` array managed by a `SplatAccumulator`.
-At its core a `PackedSplats` has the ability to run `dyno` computation graphs to produce its contents using the following methods, which are typically managed by `ForgeRenderer`:
+This building block is used by `SparkRenderer` to traverse each visible `SplatMesh`/`SplatGenerator` and have it "generate" its splats into the global `PackedSplats` array managed by a `SplatAccumulator`.
+At its core a `PackedSplats` has the ability to run `dyno` computation graphs to produce its contents using the following methods, which are typically managed by `SparkRenderer`:

 ### `generateMapping(splatCounts: number[]): { maxSplats, mapping[] }`